 This is part of Filipina author Esguerra’s Chic Manila series of romances set in contemporary Manila, but it can be read as a standalone.

-After reading Abroad by Jacobs, I was unsurprised that she rocked this new adult M/M friends to lovers holiday story.
-Kev, a black college student, lost his mother and almost lost his life to depression (suicide attempt), pulling through with the help of his white roommate Andrew.
+After reading Abroad by Jacobs, I was unsurprised that I enjoyed this new adult M/M friends to lovers holiday story.
+Kev, a Black college student, lost his mother and almost lost his life to depression (suicide attempt), pulling through with the help of his white roommate Andrew.
 Who Kev has a crush on.
 Which makes it complicated when Kev agrees to spend Christmas with Andrew’s family.
 This is happening after Kev is back on a more even keel than when he was dangerously ill, but his recent past is a big presence in the book, underlying the Wellands’ family shenanigans.
 By the end, though, I felt confident that these two adorable kids are on a good path.
 Definitely recommended for that vibe of “it’s the holidays, we’re trapped with the slightly dysfunctional family, someone has a secret.”

 A second chance interracial M/F romance.
 In this novella, Talia Hibbert proves it’s possible for a romance novella about a character escaping domestic violence to be 95% warm fuzzies, without undercutting the seriousness of what that character has gone through.
 Laura, pregnant for the first time, flees her abusive marriage to a small town she remembers being happy in as a teenager.
 Samir, her first love, is shocked to run into her on the beach, but more than happy to support her in any way she’ll accept.
 Whereupon these two people who adore and admire each other have to figure out how to relate to each other as adults, creating something that works for them both given Laura’s impending baby and earned fears.
 There are some extremely painful scenes here, and a couple that are downright scary, but this isn’t a suspense story where Laura is back in physical jeopardy.
 It’s about risking your heart after being hurt and finding that someone who has your back no matter what.